OlleMattsson/yijing/src/static/iching.md

 <a name="55"></a>
-55. Fêng / Abundance [Fullness]
+55. FÃªng / Abundance [Fullness]

-above CHêN THE AROUSING, THUNDER below LI THE CLINGING, FIRE
+above CHÃªN THE AROUSING, THUNDER below LI THE CLINGING, FIRE

-Chên is movement; Li is flame, whose attribute is clarity.
+ChÃªn is movement; Li is flame, whose attribute is clarity.
 Clarity within, movement without-this produces greatness and abundance.
 The hexagram pictures a period of advanced civilization.
 However, the fact that development has reached a peak suggests that this extraordinary condition of abundance